beacoder/gptel-agent-loop/README.md

 Each buffer gets a single timestamped session file on first save.
 Subsequent saves overwrite the same file with updated content and state.

+After the first save, the harness asynchronously generates a meaningful title from the user's first message (using the prompt in `prompts/title.txt`).
+The session file is then renamed from the generic `project_YYMMDDHHMMSS.md` format to `Generated-Title_YYMMDDHHMMSS.md`.
+When restored, the title is used as the buffer name (truncated to ~20 chars for mode-line space).

 ## Session Directory

 ### `gptel-agent-harness-session-dir`